 A lot of products will contain both whole grains and refined grains.
 In these cases, the placement of the whole grain or whole grain flour on the ingredients list indicates the relative amount in the product.
-If you’re looking for a mostly whole-grain product, the whole grain or whole grain flour should be either first on the ingredients list or high up, according to the Dietary Guidelines (and certainly before any refined grain flours).
+If you’re looking for a mostly whole-grain product, the whole-grain or whole-grain flour should be either first on the ingredients list or high up, according to the Dietary Guidelines (and certainly before any refined-grain flour).
 Foods made from at least 50 percent whole-grain ingredients by weight may have a whole grains claim on the label, per the Dietary Guidelines.
 It’s a good idea to also peek at the nutrition facts to see how much fiber and protein are in the product if you want to make sure you’re getting some nutrients, even though a product contains both whole and refined grains.

 So do you actually need to worry about refined carbs?

 Ultimately, most of us could probably stand to eat fewer refined grains and more whole grains.
 At a minimum, the Dietary Guidelines recommend getting at least half of your grains from whole grains.
-The average refined grain intake, though, is “well above” recommended limits among men and women in most age groups while the average whole-grain intake is “far below” the recommended amount, according to the Dietary Guidelines.
+The average refined grain intake, though, is “well above” recommended limits among men and women in most age groups.
+In contrast, the average whole-grain intake is “far below” the recommended amount, according to the Dietary Guidelines.

 So if you notice that your own diet leans pretty heavy towards refined carbs and you want to incorporate more whole grains into your diet, you can swap out refined grains for whole-grain versions where you can—such as brown rice instead of white rice and 100 percent whole-wheat bread instead of wheat bread or white bread.